 Enter the total amount excluded from your gross income due to discharge of indebtedness under section 108.
-If you checked any box on lines 1b through 1e, do not enter more than the limit explained in the instructions for those lines.
-If you checked line 1a, 1b, or 1c, this amount will not necessarily equal the total reductions on lines 5 through 13 (excluding line 10b) because the debt discharge amount may exceed the total tax attributes.
-If you checked line 1e, this amount will not necessarily equal the total basis reduction on line 10b (which is required only if you continue to own the residence after the discharge).
+If you checked any box on lines 1b through 1e, don't enter more than the limit explained in the instructions for those lines.
+If you checked line 1a, 1b, or 1c, this amount won't necessarily equal the total reductions on lines 5 through 13 (excluding line 10b) because the debt discharge amount may exceed the total tax attributes.
+If you checked line 1e, this amount won't necessarily equal the total basis reduction on line 10b (which is required only if you continue to own the residence after the discharge).